Celtics vs. Pacers Player Props Betting Odds

-Player props can be found for Jayson Tatum and Tyrese Haliburton, among others, when the Boston Celtics visit the Indiana Pacers at Gainbridge Fieldhouse on Saturday at 7:00 PM ET.
+Those looking to place a player prop bet can find odds for Jayson Tatum, Tyrese Haliburton and others in the Boston Celtics-Indiana Pacers matchup at Gainbridge Fieldhouse on Monday at 7:00 PM ET.

 Place your bets on any NBA matchup at FanDuel, and sign up with our link for a first-time offer!